Jonas Kurzweg

 Usability is a part of UX, but UX includes the anticipated use of a product or site and the emotions felt through it.

-Let's look at common mistakes that are made in Content Design regarding usability and UX.
+Let's look at common mistakes made in Content Design regarding usability and UX.

-Once the content design is live, it needs to be tested and optimized to achieve the best conversion rate.
+Once the content design is live, it must be tested and optimized to achieve the best conversion rate.

 Heatmaps

-Heatmaps are the easiest way to get an understanding of user behavior on a site in one look.
+Heatmaps are the easiest way to understand user behavior on a site in one look.
 They allow marketers to understand which elements users clicked on - and which they didn’t.
-Heatmaps function by colour coding.
-The most common type of heatmaps are:
+Heatmaps function by color coding.
+The most common types of heatmaps are:

-This can give a basis to test on.
-For example, if a heatmap indicated that people click on an image, but there is no interaction taking place, a site that is designed around interacting with the image can be tested with.
+This can give a basis on which to test.
+For example, if a heatmap indicates that people click on an image, but there is no interaction, a site designed around interacting with the image can be tested.

 A/B Testing

-A/B testing tools allow to test two or multiple variants.
+A/B testing tools allow the testing of two or multiple variants.
 Let’s say that an alternative version of a content site was designed based on heatmap results.
 How does one know if the alternative version is better than the original one?
 By testing.
-Through A/B testing, one can find out which version has a better engagement, click through, or conversion rate.
+Through A/B testing, one can determine which version has a better engagement, click-through, or conversion rate.

 Session Replay

 Session Replay tools enable marketers to understand user behavior by watching recordings.
 This can be great to get the full context of a user’s experience.
-It also leads to discovering hidden interactions that would be missed by just looking at pure numbers.
+It also leads to discovering hidden interactions missed by just looking at pure numbers.

 Surveys

 Surveys give details directly from the users themselves.
-Not only that, they also can be a way to establish a relationship with them.
+Not only that, but it can also be a way to establish a relationship with them.
 Common ways of surveying in content design are multiple-choice questions and evaluation feedback.

-For example, if the goal is to rank high on google with a piece of content by serving the search intent, but there is a feedback that it doesn’t, it’s worth to revisit the content.
+For example, if the goal is to rank high on Google with a piece of content by serving the search intent, but there is feedback that it doesn’t, it’s worth revisiting the content.
 Keep in mind that asking for a survey will influence your content design.

 Content Design is a complex field.
 This guide provided the tools to get started.
-Small changes can make a big difference on the success of a content marketing strategy.
+Small changes can make a big difference in the success of a content marketing strategy.
 Good luck!

 You’ll also receive some of our best posts today